apache/ignite-3/modules/platforms/python/README.md

 - unixODBC (dev version of the package);
 - OpenSSL (dev version of the package);
 - Docker to build wheels;
 - Supported versions of Python (3.9, 3.10, 3.11, 3.12 and 3.13).
-You can disable some of these versions
-  but you'd need to edit script for that.
+  You can disable some of these versions, but you'd need to edit the script for that.

 For building universal `wheels` (binary packages) for Linux, just invoke script `./scripts/create_distr.sh`.

 Windows building requirements:
-- MSVC 14.x required, and it should be in path;
+- MSVC 14.x, and it should be in path;
 - CMake version >=3.18;
 - OpenSSL (headers are required for the build);
 - Supported versions of Python (3.9, 3.10, 3.11, 3.12 and 3.13).
-You can disable some of these versions but you'd need to edit script for that.
+  You can disable some of these versions, but you'd need to edit the script for that.

 For building `wheels` for Windows, invoke script `.\scripts\BuildWheels.ps1` using PowerShell.
-Just make sure that your execution policy allows execution of scripts in your environment.
+Make sure that your execution policy allows execution of scripts in your environment.
+The script only works with Python distributions installed in a standard path, which is LOCALAPPDATA\Programs\Python.

 Ready wheels will be located in `distr` directory.